 No matter where I go or for how long I’m staying, the very first thing I do when I get to a new city or country, is go to a busy place, get a coffee, and just watch people in their element.
 An hour spent people-watching will usually tell you more about the culture and customs of a new country than your guidebook.
 I then use what I’ve learnt to shape how I interact with the people I meet, showing I’ve made an effort to understand and adapt to their culture.
 It’s a surefire way to make friends, and help you make deeper connections even if you’re only staying a few days.

-Learn How To Meet People While Traveling Solo
+3. Learn How To Meet People While Travelling Solo

 All you have to do is show the world you’re open to new connections.
 The best way to meet people while travelling solo is to hang out in places where people can easily approach you: Coffee shops, public squares, museums, the hostel bar… Take a book with you, rather than looking at your phone – it’s much more likely to spark a conversation.